tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 # Advanced Topics
 ## Accumulators
 GSQL is a Turing-complete graph database query language.
 One of its key advantages over other graph query languages is its support for accumulators, which can be either global or vertex local.
+Accumulators are containers that store a data value, accept inputs, and aggregate these inputs into the stored data value using a binary operation `+=`.
-An accumulator is a state variable in GSQL.
+An accumulator is used as a state variable in GSQL.
 Its state is mutable throughout the life cycle of a query.

 ### Accumulator Operators
 An accumulator in GSQL supports two operators: assignment (=) and accumulation (+=).